gsantosbruna/pronunciation-check/README.md

 Using Pronunciation Check is straightforward:

-If running on a server:
+If running on Vercel:

 1. **Open the Application**: Access the application by navigating to [https://pronunciation-check.vercel.app/](https://pronunciation-check.vercel.app/) in your web browser.

 If running locally:

-1. **Open the Application**: Access the application by navigating to [http://localhost:3000](http://localhost:3000) in your web browser.
+1. **Open the Application**: Access the application by navigating to the local host address provided when ran `npm run dev`.

 2. **Follow On-screen Instructions**: Choose your trainings and start practicing.